birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

     - I used OCRA to find email-addresses from the OIT Bru-ID.
     - (see output-file "c__oit_data_01b.json")

+- course-count for remaining OIT courses after already-in-Leganto check: 936
+    - 340 courses were removed because the course was already in Leganto with the same instructor.
+    - (see file "d__already_in_leganto...tsv")
+    - (see file "d2__oit_data_02.json")

 ---------------------------------------------------------------------
 old output start ----------------------------------------------------